Upper School Course of Study

 Special Programs

-The normal program for students in grades nine through twelve is six courses per year, plus Physical Education, and certain extra required courses that meet once or twice per week, such as Art History, Health, Personal Finance, and Freshman, Junior, and Senior Seminar.
-A program of fewer than six courses or more than seven courses may be taken only with the approval of the Upper School Head.
+The standard program for students in grades nine through twelve is six courses per year, plus Physical Education, and certain extra required courses that meet once or twice per week, such as Art History, Health, Personal Finance, and Freshman, Sophomore, Junior, and Senior Seminar.
+A program of fewer than six courses or more than seven courses may be taken only with the approval of the Upper School Director.
 Each student is guided through the course selection process by an advisor.
 At the end of each year, the student's school transcript is reviewed in order to be certain that requirements are being fulfilled and appropriate electives taken.

 Independent Study

-BWL's Independent Study Program provides opportunities for highly motivated 7th - 12th grade students to explore a particular subject or topic of interest, while developing the skills to produce high-level academic projects.
-The program is designed for students who are excelling in a specific subject area and want to expand their knowledge through independent study and mentorship, learning to produce high quality academic writing, while presenting their ideas and research in a symposium setting.
+BWL's Independent Study Program provides opportunities for highly motivated 7th–12th grade students to explore a particular subject or topic of interest, while developing the skills to produce high-level academic projects.
+The program is designed for students who are excelling in a specific subject area and want to expand their knowledge through independent study and mentorship, learning to produce high-quality academic writing, while presenting their ideas and research in a symposium setting.

 Eligible students are paired with a mentor teacher in their focused subject area, as well as an Independent Study advisor for weekly meetings.
 These faculty members provide direction, support, and the skills for students to explore their passions and produce a final project of which they can be proud.